-My heart sunk when I saw the latest weather prediction for the day of Southern Campout – a gale force South Easter!
-I wondered how many of the 40 cyclists who had booked to come bike camping with us at Miller’s Point would actually pitch.
+As you can imagine, my heart sunk when I saw the latest weather prediction for the day of Southern Campout – a gale force South Easter!
+I wondered how many of the 40 cyclists who had booked to come bike camping with us would actually pitch.
 Luckily, as it turned out, a whole bunch of people proved to be as crazy as we are!
-The Cape of Storms lived up to her name and it was a wild and windy 50km ride, but the magnificent coastal scenery, camaraderie and secluded seaside campsite at the end made it so worth it!
+The Cape of Storms lived up to her name and it was a wild and windy 50km ride, but the magnificent coastal scenery, camaraderie and secluded campsite at the end made it so worth it!

 INTO THE WILD WIND